GGC-STaRS/GGC-STaRS.github.io/submissions.md

 #### * Poster Submission
 <ul>
-<li>Step1: Please register your poster <a href="https://forms.gle/iHcEvjUf77Ki2guH7"> using this google form </a> by March 3rd.
+<li>Step1: Please register your poster <a href="https://forms.gle/iHcEvjUf77Ki2guH7"> using this google form </a> by March 3rd (extended to Friday March 17).
 </li>

 <li>